rbaltrusch/batest/README.md

 # Batest

 Batest is a lightweight batchfile unit testing framework, shipping with an *assert* statement to make testing batchfiles easy.
+It generates a simple HTML test report containing the results after every run.

 ## Getting started